 AR/VR technologies are being increasingly leveraged by brands for marketing purposes.
 Their interactive and vivid nature make them excellent advertising mediums.
-AR/VR create stronger brand personality impressions and generate more positive brand attitudes than traditional 2D advertising.
+Augmented and virtual reality create stronger brand personality impressions and generate more positive brand attitudes than traditional 2D advertising.

 In a Belgian study, 160 participants were shown either a 2D video advertisement of athletes rock climbing in Yosemite National Park or used a VR-enabled app which let them feel like they themselves were rock climbing in the Park.
 The content was similar (scenery, background music, duration) in both advertisements.

-And yet, the VR induced differences in brand personality impressions.
+And yet, the virtual reality induced differences in brand personality impressions.
 It evoked stronger perceptions of brand excitement and sophistication than the 2D.
-The VR respondents also displayed significantly more favorable attitudes towards the brand and reported much higher purchase intentions.
+The virtual reality respondents also displayed significantly more favorable attitudes towards the brand and reported much higher purchase intentions.

 Why do XR experiences increase sales?

-The commercial benefits of AR/VR extend beyond their exciting marketing prospects.
+The commercial benefits of augmented and virtual reality extend beyond their exciting marketing prospects.
 Retailers can use these technologies to enable their customers to interact with products in 3D, and to play around with them in different environments.
 These XR experiences can strengthen consumer connections to products and increase purchase confidence.

-Hasselt University and Vrije Universiteit Brussel conducted research to determine whether viewing products (a vase or a chair) on a laptop, tablet or through an AR mobile application would impact perceived ownership of the items.
+Hasselt University and Vrije Universiteit Brussel conducted research to determine whether viewing products (a vase or a chair) on a laptop, tablet or through an augmented reality mobile application would impact perceived ownership of the items.

-The participants who interacted with the products in AR reported a significantly higher sense of ownership than those who viewed them on the laptop and tablet.
+The participants who interacted with the products in augmented reality reported a significantly higher sense of ownership than those who viewed them on the laptop and tablet.
 This in turn led to a much more positive product attitude and increased purchase intentions.

 US retailer Macy’s in-store VR furniture visualization – which provides 3D visuals of furniture in different living spaces – produces similar results.
-When customers use the VR function the average value per transaction increases by 60 percent.
+When customers use the virtual reality function the average value per transaction increases by 60 percent.